rlucioni/recipes/recipes/pumpkin-pie.md

 ## Instructions

-1. Preheat oven to 450°F.
+1. Preheat oven to 425°F.
 2. Roll out pie crust and place in pie dish (the filling fits better in a shallower 9" pie dish).
 3. Add all remaining ingredients to a bowl and whisk until smooth.
 If using previously-frozen homemade puree, remember to pour off any extra water that came out while defrosting!
 4. Pour filling into crust and bake for 15 minutes.
-5. Reduce heat to 365°F and bake until internal temp registers 175°F, about 35-40 minutes.
+5. Reduce heat to 325°F and bake until internal temp registers 175°F, another 45-60 minutes.
 Keep an eye on the crust.
 You might need to put a foil ring on it about halfway through to keep it from burning.

 Cool to room temperature and chill pie before slicing.
-Serve with freshly whipped cream.
+Serve with whipped cream.